tomerfiliba/tomerfiliba.github.io/blog/_scrap/Combinators-part1.md

 which looks at computability from a different angle: mathematical functions. Λ-calculus is concerned with λ-abstractions, which provide easy syntax and semantics for the definition of functions, such as `λx. x + 2` (a function that adds 2 to `x`).
-Since, these functions may be recursive, their power is equivalent to Turing machines, so that any program that can be expressed in one formalism can be converted to the other (and in fact, this exact conversion is performed by compilers and interpreters of *functional languages*).
+Since, these functions may be recursive, their power is equivalent to that of Turing machines, thus that any program that can be expressed in one formalism can be converted to the other (and in fact, that's exactly what compilers of *functional languages* do).

 The term "λ abstraction" is also very accurate, as it implies the notion of the black-box we discussed earlier: the only thing you can do with a λ function is apply it to arguments.